Fast radio bursts at the dawn of the 2020s: Observational constraints on theory

-Longer baselines of observations for highly active repeating FRBs may allow for FRB timing, either through periodic pulse arrival times (not yet observed for any repeating FRB), or evolution of periodic activity windows (as for FRB~20180916B).
-Long-term timing of these systems could shed more light on the nature of a binary system, analogous to long-term timing of Galactic pulsars \citep{lorimer_2012_hpa}.
+Longer baselines of observations for highly active repeating FRBs may allow for FRB timing, either through periodic pulse arrival times (not yet observed for any repeating FRB), or evolution of periodic activity windows like those seen for FRB~20180916B.
+Long-term timing of these systems could shed more light on the nature of a binary system, analogous to pulsar timing experiments \citep{lorimer_2012_hpa}.
 Additionally, precise localisation of nearby repeaters could enable the identification of an optical stellar companion through deep imaging.
 In this case, a direct measurement of the binary companion and nature of the system would be possible; however, this would only be feasible for the very nearest FRBs.
-Deeper imaging of the globular cluster containing FRB 20200120E (see \S~\ref{sec:2_2}) could provide direct information about FRB binary systems or dynamic interactions.
+Deeper imaging of the globular cluster containing FRB~20200120E (see \S~\ref{sec:2_2}) could provide more information about the dynamic interactions and environment of this FRB source.